 42.0

-function can be a handy approach.
+function can be the solution.

 Properties are class attributes that manage instance attributes.
 You can think of a property as a collection of methods bundled together.
 If you inspect .radius